 The Most Effective Method – Traps

-Other traps such as the Black Box by Victor and the Black Hole trap are also favorites and will also do the job.
-The Black Hole uses a cable like a snare to catch the gopher.
-The Black Box operates similarly to the Black Hole but uses a hard wire around the body of the animal.
-These traps are powerful, causing the gopher to perish very quickly.
-You can expect to pay in the neighborhood of $15 to $20 per trap for these.
+Other traps such as the Black Box by Victor and the Black Hole trap are favorites and will also do the job.
+The Black Hole uses a cable-like snare to catch the gopher.
+The Black Box operates similarly to the Black Hole but uses a hard wire.

-The lateral tunnel will usually be angled down to the main tunnel.
+The lateral tunnel will usually be angled down to the main tunnel from the opening or plug.
 Sometimes the lateral tunnel will take off in an almost horizontal direction from the mound.
 In this case, the tunnel may only be a few inches beneath the surface.
 You will occasionally see a tunnel opening on the surface that is not plugged and may not even have a mound of dirt around it.
 I believe the Gophers use these openings as ventilation, to allow air into the tunnels.

 When you find the main tunnel, dig it out enough to place traps facing in each direction so that the gopher will encounter a trap no matter which side he approaches from.

-Wire traps such as the Victor 0610, Maccabbee, or Gophinator, can be placed in the tunnel with minimal or no enlarging of the tunnel.
+Wire traps such as the Victor 0610, Maccabee, or Gophinator, can be carefully placed in the tunnel with minimal or no enlarging of the tunnel.
 Usually, all you will need to do is reach inside and scrape out any loose dirt that resulted from your digging.

 Close the Tunnel or Leave it Open?

-As effective as traps are, (somewhere in the range of 60-80% in my experience) nothing works one hundred percent of the time.
-If you are going to catch the gopher, you will usually do so by the morning after you set your trap.
+As effective as traps are, (somewhere in the range of 60%-80% in my experience) nothing works one hundred percent of the time.
+If you are going to catch a gopher, you will usually do so by the morning after you set your trap.
 Sometimes you will find the gopher has plugged the tunnel, burying your wire trap in the process.
 If a gopher does this, I switch trap types.
 If he does it again, he will likely keep on doing it.
-In this case, smoke bombs, poison or a water hose might be called for.
+In this case, another method might be called for.

-You might not win all the battles in trying to rid your homestead of gophers, but with persistence, you can win the war!
+You might not win all the battles when trying to get rid of gophers, but with persistence, you can win the war!

 More from the Homestead